Amazon stock forecast: Where next for AMZN amid massive layoffs?

 About Amazon

 The firm officially debuted in October 1995, and in two months was earning $20,000 a week in sales.
-On 15 May 1997, the company went public at $18 a share, listing on the Nasdaq.
+On 15 May 1997, the company went public at $18 a share, listing on the Nasdaq

 However, it would be several years before Amazon would turn a profit.
-In the fourth quarter of 2001 – amid the bursting of the dot com bubble that saw the destruction of many e-commerce companies – Amazon posted a profit of $5m.
+In the fourth quarter of 2001 – amid the bursting of the dot com bubble that saw the collapse of many e-commerce companies – Amazon posted a profit of $5m.

 Amazon also branched out into music and film with Amazon Music and Amazon Instant Video.